 This project is sponsored by the Charlotte Region ReStore(s).
 All blue, bold, and underlined text is a clickable link, either to a product or to a related post.

-Upcycling the Wall Switch Plates
+Upcycling the Switch Plates

 See what I mean, though?
 There are a LOT of them at Habitat ReStores.
 And if you dig a little, you can find all sorts of different ones to keep it interesting.

-After hitting up a couple of my favorite Charlotte Region ReStore(s), I ended up with a fun collection of different switchplate covers.
+After hitting up a couple of my favorite Charlotte Region ReStore(s), I ended up with a fun collection of different switch plate covers.

 These are definitely the kind of Christmas craft project that you could do with the kids or grandkids to keep them occupied leading up to Christmas!